 Apple never discusses future projects, of course, but it feels like we're still at the very beginning of its health and fitness activities.

 Additional sensors are the most often rumored.
-Though, like many rumors, realizing them in a practical, mainstream way can be harder and take longer than typing them out in a blog post.
+Blood sugar top of most lists, though there could be many others.
+Like most rumors, realizing them in a practical, mainstream way can be harder and take longer than typing them out in a blog post or talking about them in a video.